DPDK/dpdk/doc/guides/nics/nfp.rst

       cat /sys/kernel/mm/hugepages/hugepages-2048kB/free_hugepages

-   The hugepages reservation should be performed at system initialisation and it is usual to use a kernel parameter for configuration.
+   The hugepages reservation should be performed at system initialization and it is usual to use a kernel parameter for configuration.
 If the reservation is attempted on a busy system it will likely fail.
 Reserving memory for hugepages may be done adding the following to the grub kernel command line: